ageis/securedrop/docs/deployment_practices.rst

 `securityheaders.com <https://securityheaders.com>`__ or `securityheaders.io <https://securityheaders.io>`__
 to easily test your website's security headers.

-If you use Apache, you can use these:
+If you use Apache or nginx, you can use these lines in your configuration:

 +-------------------------------------------------------------------------------+----------------------------------------------------------------------------------+
 | Apache									| nginx                                                                            |